-4.1 Asymmetries
+4.3 Asymmetries

-The physics asymmetries sought for in this experiment are 90 and 160 ppm, for the two Q^2 values, respectively.
+The physics asymmetries sought for in this experiment are 90 and 160 ppm, for the two $Q^2$ values, respectively.
 The measured asymmetries are about 10% smaller due to beam polarization.
 To understand the systematics of the asymmetry measurement, a half-wave plate (HWP) was inserted in the beamline to flip the laser helicity in the polarized source during half of the data taking period.
 The measured asymmetries flip sign for each beam HWP change and the magnitude of the asymmetry remain consistent within statistical error bars.
-The asymmetries are formed from Fig. 8.
-Simulated deadtime loss of the global electron trigger for the left (left) and the right (right) HRS.
-Results of the linear fit (p_1) is the simulated total deadtime in seconds.

-event counts of each beam helicity pair (one pair has 33-ms of helicity plus and 33-ms of helicity minus beam), normalized by the beam charge.
+The asymmetries can be formed from event counts of each beam helicity pair, with 33-ms of helicity plus and 33-ms of helicity minus beam, normalized by the beam charge.
 Figure 9 shows the pair-wise counting asymmetry from about 80% of the total data sets of this experiment.
 The different HWP states have already been corrected.
 One can see that the asymmetry spectrum agrees to four orders of magnitude with Gaussian distribution expected from purely statistical fluctuations.